-Mansfield University Radiologic Technology Program Tuition, Fees, Housing, and Dining Information
+Radiologic Technology Program Tuition, Fees, Housing, and Dining Information

-Current information about tuition, fees, housing, and dining may be obtained from the University Office of Student Accounts by telephone: (570) 662-4888 or by visiting the University website: www.mansfield.edu Housing and dining facilities are available both on the Mansfield campus and Sayre site.
+Current information about tuition, fees, housing, and dining may be obtained from the University Office of Student Accounts by telephone: (570) 662-4888 or by visiting the CU Mansfield website: Mansfield | Campus Life | Commonwealth University of PA.
+Housing and dining facilities are available both on the Mansfield campus and Sayre site.